 Investing with a long-term horizon is the greatest risk mitigation to short-term market fluctuations.

 Let this single fact sink in: Since the inception of the S&P 500 in 1926, the rolling 35-year annual return has never fallen below 8%.

 What does this mean?
 It means that no matter which year you started investing in the S&P 500, your worst case average annual return after 35 years would have been 8%.

 If that’s not a compelling reason to start index investing today, think about the opportunity that translates to: $12.50 a day to retire a Canadian millionaire.

-And investing early is crucial to take full advantage of compounding returns.
+That’s why investing early is crucial to take full advantage of compounding returns.
 With a long investment horizon, you can generally also take on more risk since you have more time to recoup any short-term losses.
 Over time, your average rate of return is much more likely to approach historical averages with an index investing approach.